guardian/pluto-storagetier/README.md

 - class/logger name
 - message

-These fields are parsed out in logstash and can be used for filtering so you can quicky zoom in on why a specific file 'X' seems to be failing.
+These fields are parsed out in logstash and can be used for filtering, so you can quickly zoom in on why a specific file 'X' seems to be failing.